 Each of these strands offer food for thought but it is the basic premise that is the most disturbing.
 In a civilised society it is assumed that wrong-doers will be punished, the innocent protected.
 How to define wrong-doing and innocence are perhaps more complex than is generally accepted.

-My copy of this book was provided gratis by the publisher, Simon & Schuster.
+My copy of this book was provided gratis by the publisher, Orion.